learn-academy-2021-echo/week-1-assessment-DeonFranklin/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. GitHub pull request:
+1. GitHub pull request: A pull request is a means of notifying others of the changes made with in a repository.

-2. Higher Order Functions:
+2. Higher Order Functions: Are functions that are used within other functions.

-3. Jest:
+3. Jest: A framework used for testing JavaScript and checking for errors in code.

-4. Objects:
+4. Objects: An entity of sorts that contain data or a value.

-5. Classes:
+5. Classes: The element used to make object and summarize data that works with other data.